RareSkills/zero-knowledge-puzzles/README.md

 ## Using Docker for testing

-Ensure you have docker installed in your system
+Ensure you have docker installed and running in your system

 Then to run a test against the circuit, please pass the relative path to the Javascript test file
 ```
-yarn run docker:run test/Add.js
+yarn run docker:test test/Add.js
 ```